sutd-research/ar_glass-sampleApplication/README.md

 1. Requests an image from AR Glass ROS Driver
     > Request will be done using a service call to the AR Glass ROS Driver.
 The AR Glass ROS Driver will reply to the service call with an image.
 2. Process the Received Image
     > Here user can add his own functionality.
-(Ex: Draw object detection markers on the received image)
+(Ex: Draw object detection markers on the received image).
+The output should be bounding box coordinates
-3. Send back the processed image to the AR Glass ROS Driver
+3. Send bounding box information to the AR Glass ROS Driver
-   > AR Glass ROS Driver is subscribed to an image topic.
-Any image published to this topic will be sent to the AR Glass.
-The application will publish the processed image to this topic.
+   > AR Glass ROS Driver is subscribed to a bounding box information topic.
+Any message published to this topic will be sent to the AR Glass.
+The application will publish the bounding box coordinates to this topic.

 ## Dependencies